 Getting your line managers to fess up to this is easier said than done.
 If you approach them with a hunch that they are guilty of the Holiday PTO Trap, they will likely deny it.
 But if you approach them with data that supports your hunch, you have a much better chance of having a productive conversation.

 There are steps you can start to take now to see if this is happening within your organization — and make sure that it doesn’t happen next year.
-In this previous post, I outlined a “scientific” method for storytelling with data.
+In my previous post, Shape HR Strategies with Storytelling, I outlined a “scientific” method for storytelling with data.
 You can use the same method to have a fact-based discussion about a thorny topic like PTO fairness with your line manager.
 Use this approach:

 Phase 1: Investigate the problem